eaadame/Python-Projects/Google Trends Data/README.md

 ## About

 In this project, I examined the effects the Great Recession of 2007 had on insomnia rates in the United States.
+I wanted to determine if the Great Recession increased insomnia within the United States and to what degree.

 ## The Data